66. How I Changed My Arrogant Self

 At some point later we needed an 80s-style kang bed-stove for a set.
 I was thinking we’d need to budget a lot for it, but Brother Zhang said we could save a lot of money if we made it ourselves and he had a detailed plan in mind.
 But I had nothing but disdain for that idea.
 We could do it ourselves for less cost, but it wouldn’t be as durable.
 Wouldn’t it just be a waste of effort?
 I also told the director that Brother Zhang’s idea simply wouldn’t work.
 The director said my budget was too high, so he did away with the scene with the kang.
 Brother Zhang later voiced another suggestion and I lectured him, thinking he didn’t understand and was being obstinate.
 Another sister saw that he was being constrained by me and said I was arrogant.
 I refused to accept it.
 Even when discussing set arrangements with the director, I remained arrogant and unyielding.
 As a result, sometimes the sets weren’t what we needed and even had to be redone.
 This held up filming.

 I was removed from that duty before long.
 The leader told me, “Brothers and sisters have said that you’re arrogant, you do things your own way and always have the final say.
 You lecture people condescendingly.
 You act like you’re the boss and they’re your underlings.
 Everyone feels stifled by you.”
 I was stunned when I heard this.
 I’d never imagined that I seemed so arrogant and unreasonable to the others.
 I was so upset that I didn’t hear anything else the leader said.
 I was miserable for a few days.
 I couldn’t eat or get decent sleep.
-A line of God’s words came to mind during my reflection: “Every one of you should examine anew how you have believed in God throughout your lives” (The Word, Vol. 1.
-The Appearance and Work of God.
-Knowing God Is the Path to Fearing God and Shunning Evil).
+A line of God’s words came to mind during my reflection: “Every one of you should examine anew how you have believed in God throughout your lives” (The Word, Vol. 2.
+On Knowing God.
+Preface).
 I pondered this, thinking, “I’ve believed in God for five years now, but I’ve never really reflected on or known myself.
 I’ve revealed so much arrogance without realizing it.
 I have to really and truly reflect on myself.”
 I said this prayer to God: “Oh God, please guide and enlighten me so that I may know my corrupt disposition, and be able to hate and forsake myself.
 I’m willing to repent.”
 One day I went to the filming location for an errand where I saw an 80s-style kang that had been made as Brother Zhang suggested.
 It had cost less than half of my initial budget.
 Brother Zhang and the others had also made lots of props out of cardboard.
 They’d turned out well, saved time and energy, and used fewer materials.
 I was ashamed to see this.
 I saw how arrogant I’d been and how seriously I’d delayed our filming work.
 I started to ask myself, “Why was I so arrogant, always making others listen to me?
 What’s the real root of this?”

 In my devotionals one morning, I read this in God’s words: “If you really possess the truth within you, the path you walk will naturally be the correct path.
 Without the truth, it is easy to do evil, and you will do it despite yourself.
 For example, if arrogance and conceit existed within you, you would find it impossible to keep from defying God; you would feel compelled to defy Him.
 You would not do it on purpose; you would do it under the domination of your arrogant and conceited nature.
 Your arrogance and conceit would make you look down on God and see Him as being of no account; they would cause you to exalt yourself, constantly put yourself on display, and, finally, sit in God’s place and bear testimony for yourself.
 In the end, you would turn your own ideas, your own thinking, and your own notions into truths to be worshiped.
 See how much evil is done by people under the dominance of their arrogant and conceited nature!”
 (The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Pursuing the Truth Can One Achieve a Change in Disposition).
 I felt terrible when I read this.
 I had known about my arrogant disposition but knew nothing about the consequences of arrogance.
 I finally saw from what God’s words revealed and by reflecting on my words and deeds that it pushes me to do evil and resist God.
 My arrogant nature drove me to think so much of myself, so I thought nothing of the others because I had a bit of skill.
 I thought my take on things was always right and nobody was my equal, that they had to do as I said.
 If I said “left,” no one could go right, and no one could suggest otherwise.
 I scolded anyone who didn’t listen to me, and I was willful and dictatorial.
 I was being controlling and taking the path of an antichrist.
 These words from God, “Your arrogance and conceit would make you look down on God and see Him as being of no account,” particularly made me think about how I’d shown off in my duty.
 I never sought God’s will or the principles of the truth.
 When others had a suggestion, I never considered whether it came from God, if it was God’s guidance.
 If it wasn’t my idea then I just didn’t listen to it.
 I saw I didn’t have any reverence for God at all.
 I was so arrogant that I treated others with contempt and had no place for God in my heart.
 In faith, I should submit to the truth and the Holy Spirit’s work.
 Whatever suggestion a brother or sister has, whether it fits with my own idea or not, it’s possible it came from the Holy Spirit.
 I should accept it and explore it with a God-fearing heart of submission.
 If it accords with the truth and would benefit the work of God’s house, I should obey and implement it.
 If I reject something from the Holy Spirit’s enlightenment and guidance, that’s hindering the Spirit’s work and resisting God.
 That offends God’s disposition.
 I did my duty out of arrogance and I was autocratic, stifling brothers and sisters and shelving perfectly good ideas.
 This disrupted the work of the church.
 Being dismissed was God’s righteous disposition coming upon me.
 Thinking about all the harm I’d done to brothers and sisters and the losses I’d caused to the church’s work, I felt so regretful and guilty.
 I really hated my corruption.
 At the same time, I was full of gratitude to God, because if I hadn’t been harshly judged and chastised because of my arrogance and stubbornness, I never would have known myself.
 I would have kept resisting God.